What are the Pros and Cons of Using Hypnosis?

 - Hypnosis is far more powerful than willpower to change habits and behaviors.

-- Hypnosis can be used to accelerate the healing of bones, injuries, and illness.
-It can be used alongside any other medical care and does not have adverse side-effects.
+- Hypnosis can be used to accelerate the healing of bones, injuries, and illnesses.
+It can be used alongside any other medical care and does not have adverse side effects.

-- Hypnosis is a very cost-effective and long lasting.
+- Hypnosis is very cost-effective and long-lasting.
 You do not need to continue to use hypnosis daily to keep the benefits.
 Once the changes in physical symptoms, emotions, memories, and habits have been completed, it is rarely necessary to continue using hypnosis.
-Additionally, most single issue treatments only require a few sessions to resolve.
+Additionally, most single-issue treatments only require a few sessions to resolve.

 - That said, hypnosis can be very powerful and create significant changes in very little time.
 It is not suggested that you do more than a session every two weeks to give you time to integrate the changes into your life.
 Too many changes too quickly can feel very destabilizing.